LleeMcD/surfs_up/README.md

 Oahu, Hawaii is reputed to be the home of several famous surfing beaches with some of the best wave riding in the world.
 The client, who is himself a surfer, is interested in opening a surf and ice cream shop in Oahu but needs to know if it would be sustainable year-round.
 In addition, the client has an investor who needs reassurance that this is a reliable venture before he will provide any funds.
 The client specifically requested an analysis of temperatures for the months of June and December.
 ## Results
 Hawaii sqlite data was utilized to query the summary statistics for June and December.
-The temperature summary statistics for the month of June are:
+The summary statistics for temperatures in the month of June are:
 - Count of Observations - 1,700
 - Standard Deviation - 3.26
 - Temperature in Degrees Fahrenheit